 The first step when determining which to use is to understand their strengths and how to apply them.

 Email is a key player in the world of business.
 It works best when used to get across detailed information: from promotions to subscriptions to product updates.
-According to a study done by Radicati there are about 125 billion business emails sent and received every day, with the average employee receiving about 121 each day.
+According to industry studies there are about 125 billion business emails sent and received every day, with the average employee receiving about 121 each day.

 Pro: It is the most cost-effective way to send non-time-sensitive messages to a large group of recipients.